CybercentreCanada/assemblyline/README.md

   </p>
 </div>

+# Assemblyline 4 - Automated malware analysis framework

+AssemblyLine 4 is an open source malware analysis framework.
+It leverages Kubernetes and Docker to adapt to many use cases; from a small appliance for supporting manual malware analysis and security teams to large-scale enterprise security operations scanning millions of files a day and providing triage capabilities.

+AssemblyLine can be easily integrated in your environment using it’s powerful rest API and web interfaces.
+The platform comes with dozens of services to provide deep file analysis and enable integration with other security platforms such as anti-virus, malware-detonation sandboxes and threat knowledge bases.
+Best of all, with a little bit of Python code you can extend it yourself by creating new analysis and integration services.

 # What is the purpose of this repo?

 This is a repository containing development resources for the Assembyline project.